We will be doing our best to update this page as announcements are made. Please make sure to double-check with specific locations before visiting.

 Stunning sunsets are synonymous with Los Angeles.
 With miles of picturesque coastlines and expansive landscapes, there’s no shortage of places to watch the sun go down in the most breathtaking fashion.
-Mashable agreed in 2016, naming L.A. the city with the most Instagrammable sunsets in the world, according to a study of 2.5 million Instagrams conducted by Modernize.
+Mashable agreed by recently naming L.A. the city with the most Instagrammable sunsets in the world, according to a study of 2.5 million Instagrams conducted by Modernize.

 L.A.-based photographer Melissa Turner shares her favorite spots to capture Los Angeles in all of its Golden Hour glory.
 From picture-perfect El Matador State Beach to the hills above Griffith Park, read on for the top 10 places to photograph a sunset in Los Angeles.